Children’s Foundation

 BIC: UBSWCHZH80A

-The present-day Children's Foundation developed from the original Staff Foundation of Crossair staff.
-This always had good contacts with the much larger and older Swissair Staff Foundation for Children that still exists, and continues to discharge its responsibilities.
+The SWISS Children’s Foundation of today originated from the staff foundation of the former Crossair personnel.
+However, it has always maintained close ties with the much larger and older Swissair Staff Children’s Foundation, which still exists today and continues to fulfil its mission.

-The Swiss Children's Foundation mainly works together with the SOS Children's Villages organisation.
-Funding is provided primarily for the sustenance of numerous village families in SOS Children's Villages.
-In recent years, the income and thus the assets of the foundation have improved so much, that it could keep making one-off contributions to support other projects as well.
-These are often humanitarian projects, in which company employees are personally involved.
+The Swiss Children’s Foundation mainly works together with the SOS Children’s Villages organisation.
+The core mission is to fund the daily living expenses of several families within these villages.
+In recent years, the Foundation’s income and assets have grown significantly, enabling it to support additional projects through one-off contributions.
+These are often humanitarian initiatives in which our own employees are personally involved.

 Peter Laasner / President

-Peter is the President of the Children's Foundation.
-He took up this office shortly after the Children's Foundation was established in 1999.
+Peter has served as President of the Children’s Foundation since shortly after it was established in 1998.

 Dominik Fischer has been working at SWISS since May 1999 and has been a member of the Board of Trustees and Treasurer of the SWISS Children’s Foundation since 2003.